 - “Advances in space technology have put satellite projects within reach of any organization with the focus and the will,” Ingersoll said in the statement.
 “EDF has assembled the right partners with a strong vision and the ability to execute.
 The potential impact of the MethaneSAT mission has attracted the top talent in the industry to help successfully execute our vision.”

 - Initial funding for MethaneSAT is being provided by The Audacious Project, an initiative established by the organizers of the TED conference for “collaborative philanthropy for bold ideas.”
-The initiative has raised more than $250 million to date, and MethaneSAT is one of five projects it announced April 11 it was backing.
+The initiative has raised more than $250 million to date, and MethaneSAT is one of five projects it announced on April 11 it was backing.
 It did not disclose how much funding it was providing for the satellite.

-Boulder -based BCT (Blue Canyon Technologies) will design the MethaneSAT spacecraft, using BCT’s newest X-SAT line of spacecraft, specifically the X-SAT Saturn-Class, which it says can carry payloads up to 200 kg.
-The X-SAT Saturn-Class’s compact profile is intended to maximize the volume, mass and power available for the methane measuring instrument.
+Boulder-based BCT (Blue Canyon Technologies) will design the MethaneSAT spacecraft, using BCT’s newest X-SAT line of spacecraft, specifically the X-SAT Saturn-Class, which it says can carry payloads up to 200 kg.
+The X-SAT Saturn-Class’s compact profile is intended to maximize the volume, mass and power available for the methane-measuring instrument.
 BCT says it is currently building more than 60 spacecraft for government, commercial and academic missions.
 18)

 Propulsion: ENPULSION of Wiener Neustadt, Austria, the market leader in small satellite propulsion, announced that it will provide the propulsion technology for Blue Canyon Technologies’ microsat in support of the MethaneSAT mission.
 Blue Canyon Technologies is a small satellite manufacturer and mission services provider.
 19)

 Bus: The bus is manufactured by Blue Canyon Technologies to a MethaneSAT specification.
 The bus provides 140 W orbit average power to the payload, provides more than 154 m/s of ΔV, and can support up to a 206 kg instrument.
-The four reaction wheels provide the agility to meet science pointing requirements and enables body-pointing of the X-band antenna during downlinks.
+The four reaction wheels provide the agility to meet science pointing requirements and enable body-pointing of the X-band antenna during downlinks.

 The ΔV supports both orbit maintenance, and orbit raising so that the desired science orbit can be attained even if the launch vehicle deploys the flight system up to 50 km below the desired orbit.
 De-orbit ΔV is also included in the rare case that the launch vehicle deploys the payload at the high end of the dispersion error above the desired science orbit.